-- Remove a Sister from her environment unless permission has been obtained and you have been instructed or given permission from staff to do so.

-- Assist a Sister to the bathroom

-- Remove a Sister from a wheelchair or bed.

-- Assist in feeding a Sister.

-- Help a fallen Sister back up, but get staff to help immediately.

-- Answer a call light.

-- Enter a room where a Sister is in isolation.
+- Take a Sister off the Healthcare floors without signing them out at the nursing station. - Remove a Sister from her environment unless permission has been obtained and you have been instructed or given permission from staff to do so. - Assist a Sister to the bathroom. - Remove a Sister from a wheelchair or bed. - Assist in feeding a Sister. - Help a fallen Sister back up, but get staff to help immediately. - Answer a call light. - Enter a room where a Sister is in isolation.
 (If a Sister is in isolation from a communicable disease, an isolation card will be placed on the door so you will know she is in isolation.)